-The structure of narrative can help consumers to recall important details.
+The structure of the narrative can help consumers to recall important details.
 Stories are a more “human” form of communication; Consumer audiences tend to be more receptive to facts and other data when they are embedded in a story.
-Consumers are also more likely to remember those details- and recall your brand! – when the times comes to shop for the products and services that you provide.
+Consumers are also more likely to remember those details- and recall your brand! – when the time comes to shop for the products and services that you provide.

 Make your brand a bestseller!